kgish/viriciti-assignment-export/README.md

 * Brush up on MongoDB.
 * Rewrite the unwind utility and test in ES6 using TypeScript.
-* Verify that the rewriten test works using a test MongoDB.
+* Verify that the rewritten test works using a test MongoDB.
-* Create a MongDB docker container and import the data dump.
+* Create a MongoDB docker container and import the data dump.
 * Tried to learn [Express Gateway](https://www.express-gateway.io) but time was too limited.
 * Decided instead to use [NestJS](https://nestjs.com) which is more familiar to me.
 * Build the backend API server.